 Dubai is a city I have always dreamed of visiting, and tonight Explorason gets to dream as he is suspended out over Dubai!

 Dubai has of course always been known for its incredible evening skyline.
-A city that comes alive at night, and the beauty of the evening sky is mesmerising.
+A city that comes alive at night and the beauty of the evening sky is mesmerizing.

 So when we checked into our room at Towers Rotana, Explorason was delighted with the relaxation area that looked out across Dubai.
 This was a million dollar view.
 Where else in the world could you sleep suspended above the traffic, and literally watching the world go by?

 This was a ten-year-olds dream of one of the best beds in the world!

 Made all the more perfect when room service laid out slippers on a mat by the bed!

 In the daytime, it looked more like an exotic veiled secluded area.

 It was perfect for him, and I was really pleased that he was content to sit whilst I could enjoy relaxing with a complimentary travel magazine and some lovely fresh fruit.

 Our lovely room at Towers Rotana was really modern and it was only a few steps from the Metro station, so that was great too.